romanjamesm/Windows-Server-2016-Home-Lab/README.md

 Accept the license terms.
 Select **Custom: Install Windows only (advanced)**.
 Leave the default partition and format settings.
 Allow Windows to restart.
 You may disconnect the installation media now.

-Create a password and confirm—_Password123_ is sufficient for a home lab with no real-life security risks to mitigate—and log in.
+Create a password—_Password123_ is sufficient for a home lab with no real-life security risks to mitigate—and log in.
 You can select **Yes** on the Networks popup to allow your machine to be discoverable on the network.

 If your system date and time are incorrect, change them in Settings > Time & language > Date & time.